ga4gh-discovery/ga4gh-case-discovery/json_schema/schemas_source/components/record/README.md

 The `subjectVariant` component contains a subject variant.

-The `referenceName` is the chromosome, "1"-"2"2, "X" and "Y", and is required.
+The `referenceName` is the chromosome, 1-22, "X", "Y", "MT", and is required.

 The `start` is the genomic coordinate, and is required.